biancamanago/aad-2022-SPQ-ReplicationFiles/README.md

 Notes: The do-files will load the relevant .dta files when
        needed to run the analyses.
 Files can be run in any order.

-Study instruments are provided in docx format as well as qsf (Qualtrics) format.

 ---------------------------------------
 DATA-SPECIFIC INFORMATION